xc banner image

 • LinkedIn

-If you ve heard of the term decorators , or spotted them in code snippets, but still aren t sure what they do - then this post is for you.
-In this post I ll attempt to demystify what decorators are as well as how they can be useful.
+If you've heard the term "decorators" or spotted them in code snippets but still aren’t sure what they do, this post is for you.
+Here, we’ll demystify decorators, explore what they are, and understand how they can be useful.

 Property Descriptors

 Before diving into decorators, we must first understand what "property descriptors" are and how they work.
-In a nutshell - a property descriptor is an object which contains metadata regarding an object property.
+A property descriptor is an object containing metadata about an object property.
 To view a property descriptor, you can use the Object.getOwnPropertyDescriptor method.
 For example:

 var foo = {